PUBLIC AGENCY PROGRAMS

 CaliforniaFIRST is a multi-jurisdiction Property Assessed Clean Energy (PACE) program that provides the size and standardization to catalyze an active, secure energy retrofit marketplace.
 PACE is a financing tool that allows property owners to secure upfront funding for energy and water-saving improvements, which they repay through a voluntary contractual assessment lien on their property tax bill.
 Please click here for more information about the program

-Executive Director CSCDA
+Executive Director Appointed for CSCDA

 PRIVATE ACTIVITY PROGRAMS